ajeetphadnis/Lynux_project_ajeet/README.md

 advantage in terms of scalability and performance.
 ECDSA is referred to Elliptic curve Cryptography- ECC.

-UTES Demo: is raksha.io's demo application that renders raksha.io's microservices those enable variout crypto protocol endpoints.
+UTES Demo: is raksha.io's demo application that renders raksha.io's microservices those enable various crypto protocol endpoints.
 These protocols could be used or implemented as TLS, DSS, encrypt, decrypt.

 The UTES Demo can be started with the following steps: